bobdavies2000/OpenCVB/README.md

     -   Motion_CloudPixel will build a mask of motion in the point cloud.
     -   Motion_CloudGrid builds a mask in grid rects for point cloud motion.
 -   The “drawRect” now uses color and is set with the “highlight” color.
-    -   The drawrect appears in all 4 images when drawn on any image.
+    -   The drawRect appears in all 4 images when drawn on any image.
-    -   Using the highlight color guarantee the drawRect will always be visible.
+    -   Using the highlight color guarantees the drawRect will always be visible.
 -   Plots can be interactive – mousing over bar charts backprojects the bar values.
     -   Plot_Histogram creates bar charts for use with PlotInteractive_Basics.
 -   Depth and point cloud now reflect the minimum values for each location.